squirrelnest/mobile-gallery/README.md

 The below optimizations halved the Time to Interactive and First Meaningful Paint:

 * Optimized Images - I compressed, resized, and reencoded the images to reduce file sizes and page load times.
 I dropped the image quality down to 75%, which was the lowest level at which my humble human eyes could not perceive any difference from 100% quality.
-Though WebP and JPEG 2000 create smaller file sizes for similar image quality, I went with the JPG (RGB) format because all graphical web browsers support it.
+Though WebP and JPEG 2000 create smaller file sizes for similar image quality, I default to JPG (RGB) format because all graphical web browsers support it.
+WebP images are only served if the browser supports it.

 * createDocumentFragment - Each time we add or remove a node to the DOM triggers a computationally expensive and browser-blocking reflow.
 I try to minimize reflows by creating and storing each node 'offsite' in a DocumentFragment (which lives outside the active DOM tree) then appending a batch of nodes to the DOM all at once - triggering only one reflow instead of several (one for each node).